4 Product Marketing and Campaign Management Partnership Strategies

 - Messaging

 Campaign managers live and die by campaign metrics.
-They’re data driven and focused on reporting and metrics.
-Their job success metrics are often tied to campaign results and/or campaign result improvement.
+They’re data-driven and focused on reporting and metrics.
+Their job success metrics are often tied to campaign results and/or improvements in campaign results.

 - Deals impacted